SMotlaq/open-watch/README.md

 Welcome to Open-Watch ✋🏻😃

-Open-Watch is an open source smart watch project developed for our **BSc final thesis.** This smart watch can meassure the linear acceleration of your hand, rotaintional speed, your heartrate ans SpO2 (oxygen saturation).
+Open-Watch is an open-source smartwatch project developed for our **B.Sc. final thesis.** This smartwatch can measure the linear acceleration of your hand, rotational speed, your heart rate and SpO2 (oxygen saturation).
 All of these data will be processed by a STM32 processor with an ARM Cortex-M core.
 You can find all of these important components [here](#components).

 MPU6050 was used for IMU purposes.
 We use Kalman filter to reduce the noise effect and extract a clean data (3-axis linear acceleration, 3-axis rotational velocity and 3-axis rotation angle) from the sensor.

 MAX30102 is the sensor used for health care purposes.
-We just read raw data and devolve the processes to the smart phone.
+We just read raw data and devolve the processes to the smartphone.

-These collected data will be sent to a smart phone via a bluetooth module.
-On the smart phone side, an Android app reads the data from bluetooth and processes them.
-For health care applicaions like heartrate and SpO2 analysis, we use ML based algorithms to extract these parameters from raw data read from pulse-oximeter sensor.
+These collected data will be sent to a smartphone via a Bluetooth module.
+On the smartphone side, an Android app reads the data from Bluetooth and processes them.
+For health care applications like hear trate and SpO2 analysis, we use ML based algorithms to extract these parameters from raw data read from pulse-oximeter sensor.

-The final valuable data will be shown on smart phone as well as the smart watch screen.
+The final valuable data will be shown on smartphone as well as the smartwatch screen.

 <div align="center">
   <p> <img src="photos/Blocks.png?raw=true "Overview - Front"" width="800"> </p>